What Scuba Diving Panama ACTUALLY Looks Like

 I did not go diving here, so I can only go off of what I’ve heard from locals as well as diving discussion online.

-After speaking with locals and those in the Panama diving industry, from a pure diving perspective, the Caribbean diving experience is not as good as Portobello.
-One thing Bocas Del Toro has going for it are the numberous shipwreck dives.
+After speaking with locals and those in the Panama diving industry, from a pure diving perspective, the Caribbean diving experience is not as good as Portobelo.
+One thing Bocas del Toro has going for it are the numerous shipwreck dives.

-There's many other reasons to vacation in Bocas Del Toro over Portobelo, but if it's diving quality you're after, go to Portobelo.
+There are many other reasons to vacation in Bocas del Toro over Portobelo, but if it's diving quality you're after, go to Portobelo.

-If you've dove Bocas Del Toro before, be sure to let me know inside my diver community.
+If you've dived Bocas del Toro before, be sure to let me know inside my diver community.

 How to Get There: By plane, or overnight bus (10+ hrs)